greatest-gatsby/fruity_menu/README.md

 ```

 If additional options are supplied but are not relevant (like providing `scroll_factor` for a boolean variable), then they are simply ignored.
 If a user attempts to `scroll(delta)` outside of the specified bounds, then the menu will limit the value to that bounds.
 In the above code snippet, the screen would never let the user scroll beneath 0.0 or above 1.0.v

+## Integrating with your screen-enabled application
+Fruity Menu does not "hog" the display and can therefore be combined with other applications to make full use of a screen.
+The key to integrating an application with Fruity Menu is controlling *who* renders to the screen and *when*.

+For example, Fruity Menu was designed for the Adafruit RP2040 MacroPad.
+The "primary" application of the MacroPad was to execute hotkeys/keypress macros over USB.
+Fruity Menu provided an interface for users to configure their MacroPad.